kodecocodes/i9t/3d-touch/3d-touch.markdown

 It'd be great if you could add some more artistic flair to the doodles that you can create with the sample app.

-`UITouch` has a new `CGFloat` `force` property.
-It ranges from 0 (no force) up to the value of `UITouch`'s other new property `maximumPossibleForce`, with 1.0 being "the force of an average touch".
+`UITouch` has a new `force` property.
+It is a `CGFloat` ranging from 0 (no force) up to the value of `UITouch`'s other new property `maximumPossibleForce`, with 1.0 being "the force of an average touch".
 In this section, you'll use the force of the user's touch to make your sketches pressure sensitive.
 The harder you press, the thicker the line will be!

 In Xcode, open up **Canvas.swift**.
 Find `addLineFromPoint(_:toPoint:)`.
 This method adds a line to the drawing based on the points passed into it.
 Change the method definition to: